tact-lang/awesome-tact/README.md

 - [Tact Payouts Contract](https://github.com/tact-lang/contract-payouts): A perfect solution for on-chain payouts.
 This contract generates a list of text tickets for each address entitled to a payout.
 Tickets are signed transactions serialized as comments to be parsed by the smart contract.
 - [TON VOTE Contracts](https://github.com/orbs-network/ton-vote-contracts/tree/main): TON Blockchain smart contracts for [ton.vote](https://ton.vote/)
 - [Simple DNS Contract](https://github.com/tact-lang/contract-dns-simple): A contract that allows you to manage DNS records in a simple way.
 It also allows to burn fuses disallowing certain modifications of records.
-- [NFT Standard Example](https://github.com/howardpen9/nft-template-in-tact): A basic implemetation of NFT standard that include the [TEP-62](https://github.com/ton-blockchain/TEPs/blob/master/text/0062-nft-standard.md) and [TEP-66](https://github.com/ton-blockchain/TEPs/blob/master/text/0066-nft-royalty-standard.md) in practice.
-Contributed by community contributor [@howardpen9](https://dune.com/Howard_Peng)
+- [NFT Standard Example](https://github.com/howardpen9/nft-template-in-tact): A basic implementation of NFT standard that include the [TEP-62](https://github.com/ton-blockchain/TEPs/blob/master/text/0062-nft-standard.md) and [TEP-66](https://github.com/ton-blockchain/TEPs/blob/master/text/0066-nft-royalty-standard.md) in practice.
+Contributed by community contributor [@howard_peng9](https://dune.com/Howard_Peng)
-- [Jetton Standard Example](https://github.com/howardpen9/jetton-implementation-in-tact): Followed the [TEP-74](https://github.com/ton-blockchain/TEPs/blob/master/text/0074-jettons-standard.md), contributed by [@howardpen9](https://github.com/howardpen9).
+- [Jetton Standard Example](https://github.com/howardpen9/jetton-implementation-in-tact): Followed the [TEP-74](https://github.com/ton-blockchain/TEPs/blob/master/text/0074-jettons-standard.md), contributed by [@howard_peng9](https://github.com/howardpen9).
 - [Jetton Token Launchpad](https://github.com/microcosm-labs/tonup-contracts): Jetton Token launch platform that built by [TonUp.io](https://tonup.io) Team.
 - [TonDynasty](https://github.com/Ton-Dynasty/tondynasty-contracts): Ton Dynasty Contract is a library for efficient smart contract development by tact-lang.
 Provide series of template for ton developers to utilize.
   Ton Dynasty will always stand by you.
 Ask for our help in [Ton Dynasty Community](https://t.me/ton_dynasty_community).